Skip to main content

 While expanded screening has improved early detection, researchers continue to investigate why colorectal cancer rates are increasing in younger populations.
 Several theories are being explored, including:

-A major ongoing challenge is in patients younger than the screening age of 45 years old, in whom gastrointestinal symptoms may still be dismissed or attributed to stress, diet, or benign conditions like hemorrhoids or irritable bowel syndrome.
-Increased awareness of the symptoms of early-onset colorectal will be essential in guiding patients to the proper care going forward.
+A major ongoing challenge is in patients younger than the screening age of 45, in whom gastrointestinal symptoms may still be dismissed or attributed to stress, diet, or benign conditions such as hemorrhoids or irritable bowel syndrome.
+Increased awareness of early-onset colorectal cancer symptoms will be essential in guiding patients to appropriate care.

 Individuals with a family history of colorectal cancer or inflammatory bowel disease are at higher risk and may need earlier screening.
 However, many young adults diagnosed with colorectal cancer have no known risk factors, highlighting the need for vigilance among both patients and healthcare providers.

 Colorectal cancer screening is typically performed with a colonoscopy, which allows a gastroenterologist to sample or remove concerning polyps during the same procedure.
-Blood-based and stool-based tests are also available for average-risk patients, though any abnormal result will need to be followed with a colonoscopy.
+Blood-based and stool-based tests are also available for average-risk patients, though any abnormal result must be followed by a colonoscopy.
 Importantly, anyone experiencing concerning symptoms should be evaluated by a gastroenterologist regardless of age or screening history.

 Early detection saves lives.
 Understanding symptoms, recognizing risk, and knowing when screening is appropriate can make a profound difference as the demographics of colorectal cancer continue to change.